Louie Louie: The Kingsmen (1963)

-Another factor in the success of the record may have been the rumor that the lyrics were intentionally slurred by the Kingsmen—to cover up lyrics that were allegedly laced with profanity, graphically depicting sex between the sailor and his lady.
+Another factor in the success of the record may have been the rumour that the vocals were intentionally slurred by the Kingsmen to cover up lyrics that were allegedly laced with profanity, graphically depicting sex between the sailor and his lady.
 Crumpled pieces of paper professing to be "the real lyrics" to "Louie Louie" circulated among teens.
 The song was banned on many radio stations and in many places in the United States, including Indiana, where a ban was requested by Governor Matthew Welsh.
-These actions were taken despite the small matter that practically no one could distinguish the actual lyrics.
+These actions were taken despite the fact that practically no one could distinguish the actual lyrics.
 Denials of chicanery by Kingsmen and Ely did not stop the controversy.
 The FBI started a 31-month investigation into the matter and concluded they were "unable to interpret any of the wording in the record."
 However, drummer Lynn Easton later admitted that he yelled "Fuck" after fumbling a drum fill at 0:54 on the record.

 By the time the Kingsmen version had achieved national popularity, the band had split.
 Two rival editions—one featuring lead singer Jack Ely, the other with Lynn Easton who held the rights to the band's name—were competing for live audiences across the country.
 A settlement was reached later in 1964 giving Easton the right to the Kingsmen name but requiring all future pressings of the original version of "Louie Louie" to display "Lead vocal by Jack Ely" on the label.
 Ely released "Love That Louie" (as Jack E. Lee and the Squires) in 1964 and "Louie Louie '66" and "Louie Go Home" (as Jack Ely and the Courtmen) in 1966 without chart success.
 He re-recorded "Louie Louie" in 1976 and again in 1980, and these versions appear on multiple 60s hit compilations credited to "Jack Ely (formerly of the Kingsmen)" or "re-recordings by the original artists".